oeway/bioimage-model-zoo/docs/contribute_models/README.md

    **Name:** `Neuron Segmentation in EM (Membrane Prediction)`, `B. Sutilist bacteria segmentation - Widefield microscopy - 2D UNet`

+### Model Tags

+The tags in the model RDF are used to search for each model in the BioImage Model Zoo.
+The more informative tags you write, the easier it will be for a potential user to find your model.
+Example:

+   **My model description**: An encoder-decoder trained for denoising of point-scanning super-resolution microsocpy images of HeLa cells microtubules

+   **Tags**: `denoising`, `PSSR`, `microtubules`, `encoder-decoder`, `deblurring`, `fluorescence`, `2D`, `HeLa cells`, `deepimagej`, `ilastik`, `image restoration`, `trained-model` etc.

 ### Model links
 The BioImage Model Zoo is a software webpage.
 Each model is displayed with an interactive card that can have datasets, notebooks, applications, consumer-software or test-run buttons linked.
 Example:

    **Links**: `imjoy/BioImageIO-Packager`, `ilastik/ilastik`, `deepimagej/deepimagej`, `zero/dataset_fnet_3d_zerocostdl4mic` etc.

 ### Representative Covers